Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 #Bottom Line

 Start with Fix 1, the Reset View button on the View tab.
-It touches only the current folder, runs almost instantly, and cleared the view in our testing.
+It touches only the current folder, runs almost instantly, and clears most view problems on the spot.
 If that fails, run outlook.exe /cleanviews (Fix 3) for a full reset across all folders.
 Save the new profile rebuild (Fix 7) for last; it works but it’s the slowest fix.

 Fix the view first if your layout broke alongside problems like dark mode not switching or messages not arriving in your inbox.
 View fixes are cheap to test and easy to undo.